Skip to Content

 • ½ small red onion, finely diced

-• 3-4 tablespoons cilantro, finely chopped
+• 3-4 tablespoons fresh cilantro, finely chopped

 • ½ jalapeño, seeds and stems removed, finely diced